 This article is part of a series of articles about Tokyo.
 Here are the other ones:

 10am – visiting the Meiji-Jingu Shrine

-Let’s start this itinerary at Harajuku Station.
-Before heading east to the crowds of Takeshita-dori, go across the Harajuku bridge to enter the beautiful Yoyogi Park and its more than 100,000 trees.
-Shortly after the gate, you’ll walk beneath the tallest torii of Japan: 12 meters high, with 1.2 meters wide pillars and weighing almost 13 tons!
+I began my itinerary at the Harajuku Station.
+Before heading east to the crowds of Takeshita-dori, I went across the Harajuku bridge to enter the beautiful Yoyogi Park.
+It is home to more than 100,000 trees, as well as the tallest torii of Japan: 12 meters high, with 1.2 meters wide pillars and weighing almost 13 tons!
 I felt very small when I walked under it…

-After this quiet morning stroll in Yoyogi Park, let’s head back to Harajuku Station and cross the street towards the big sign indicating “Takeshita street”; if you’re standing at the right point you’ll see yourself on the screen beneath the sign!
+After this quiet morning stroll in Yoyogi Park, I headed back to Harajuku Station and crossed the street towards the big sign indicating “Takeshita street”.
+Fun tip: if you’re standing at the right point you’ll see yourself on the screen beneath the sign!

-From this point dominating Takeshita-dori, you’ll be above a real flood of people moving up and down the street.
-It’s like an open-air exhibition.
-Everywhere, you’ll find dozens of shops filled with the most unexpected items: decoration with more or less good taste, games, hundreds of sweets, any kind of costumes you can imagine or giant rainbow cotton candy from Totti Candy Factory!
+From this point dominating Takeshita-dori street, I had a perfect perspective over the flood of people moving up and down.
+This pedestrian street is like an open-air exhibition.
+Everywhere, you’ll find dozens of shops filled with the most unexpected items: decoration with more or less good taste, games, hundreds of sweets, any kind of costumes you can imagine or even giant rainbow cotton candy!

-With so many crazy shopping options, Takeshita-dori is also a real paradise for the “cosplays”, these young Japanese girls who love to dress as their favourite characters, manga heroes or pretty angels… Even in the middle of such a big crowd it’s impossible to miss their flashy hair and outfits!
+With so many crazy shopping options, Takeshita-dori is also a real paradise for the cosplays, these young Japanese boys and (mostly) girls who love to dress as their favourite characters, manga heroes or pretty angels… Even in the middle of such a big crowd it was impossible to miss their flashy hair and outfits!

 1pm – lunch time in Sakuratei